 • Pepper Jack cheese - Brings melty richness and a gentle kick of spice, creating those irresistible cheesy pockets throughout the casserole.

 • Diced green hatch chilies - Add mild heat and Southwestern flavor, keeping the casserole interesting while still family-friendly.
-Use 2-3 small cans.
+Use 2-3 small 4-ounce cans.

 • Green onions or cilantro - Provide fresh, bright flavor and a pop of color; using a mix of both works especially well.